AtonyeFoby/AtonyeFoby/README.md

 I'm Atonye from Nigeria, In 2021 I started my transition from Chemical Engineering to Data Analysis.
 I really enjoy learning languages like Python, SQL and R. I also enjoy the data wrangling process, making sure data is clean, tidy and ready for analysis.

 Skills: Python/ R/ SQL

-- 🔭 I’m currently working on a project to communicate data findings through data visualizations using jupyter notebook.
 - 🌱 I’m currently learning Udacity's Data Analyst Nanodegree Program
 - 📫 How to reach me: atonye.foby@gmail.com
 - 😄 Pronouns: She/Her